nordpolen/color-palette-generator/README.md

     - Color swatches for visual reference.
     - Hex codes for precise color identification.
     - RGB values for compatibility with various design tools.
-- **Fast and Easy Exporting**: Quickly create professional-looking color palette documents.
+- **Fast and Easy Exporting**: Quickly create professional-looking color palette documents in a PDF format for sharing with your team.

 ## Installation